cancervariants/fusion-representation/docs/source/nomenclature.rst

 Named Gene Component
 ####################
 Named Gene Components are most often described by an assigned gene symbol from a gene naming authority such as HGNC.
-An example fusion described as two Named Gene Components may look like: ``BCR::ABL1``.
+An example fusion described as two Named Gene Components may look like: *BCR*::\ *ABL1*.
 This is a convenient shorthand syntax for describing fusions at the gene level, but should be accompanied by references to stable gene IDs associated with each used symbol.

-.. warning:: Gene symbols (e.g. KMT2A, previously known as MLL) are less stable than their associated gene identifiers
+.. warning:: Gene symbols (e.g. *KMT2A*, previously known as *MLL*) are less stable than their associated gene identifiers
              (e.g. hgnc:7132).
 Named Gene Components **SHOULD ALWAYS** be accompanied by a persistent gene identifier elsewhere within the document or resource where the fusion is described, aligned with prior recommendations from the HGNC [Bruford2021]_.

-             Alternatively, Named Gene Components may use the optional :ref:`identified-symbol` to identify gene symbols directly within the fusion description if an application would benefit from doing so, though use of this optional syntax will not be compliant with the HGNC recommendations.
+             To accommodate this, Named Gene Components may use the optional :ref:`identified-symbol` (below) to identify gene symbols directly within the fusion description if an application would benefit from doing so.
+Another approach is to separately identify the gene symbols prior to describing their fusion, e.g. "a gene fusion involving *BCR*\ (hgnc:1014) and *ABL1*\ (hgnc:76) is denoted as *BCR*::\ *ABL1*".
+HGNC recommends the latter approach in lieu of the former.

 .. _identified-symbol: